-Perrin is an intact Bernese x Golden Retriever mix who is almost three years old.
+Perrin is an intact Bernese x Golden Retriever mix who is four years old.
 He is my first dog and started me into dog training and dog sports.
-He currently has his Expert Trick Dog and Novice Parkour Dog titles, and we are training towards his TEAM, Cyber Rally, Parkour-Intermediate, Trick Dog Champion, Nose Work, Cyber Freestyle, Agility, Rally and Obedience titles.
+He currently has his Expert Trick Dog, Geocaching (from Geo Pup Sports, not sure which ones, my husband does those!), Novice Parkour Dog, 4-On Specialty, and TEAM1 titles, and we are training towards his TEAM, Cyber Rally, Parkour-Intermediate, Trick Dog Champion, and Nose Work.
 We (I?) really like to dabble in many things!
 He is also my trusty hiking partner, sanity maintainer, and best friend.
 He loves cuddles, being a goof, cookies, and bum scratches.
 He

 hates has decided he likes to swim!
 Perrin is truly a happy-go-lucky guy who is down for anything, as long as we do it together.

 Together, we fell in love with dog sports and trick training in March 2016 and all things dog have since become my passion.
 Prior to that, my only goal was a well trained pet,